 How to Install or Upgrade Your Retail WiFi Network

 While you could set up your own guest network and provide shoppers with the password – much like you would when you have guests in your home – that is not a recommended best practice for retailers.
 To truly leverage your in-store WiFi, you’ll want customers to opt-in, so you can collect some data and gain their consent, which requires specialized tools and the help of a retail WiFi provider.

 Deep Blue Communications is a leader in retail and in-store WiFi services.
-We offer enhanced network services, WiFi engineering and installation, as well as U.S. based WiFi support, and we are the preferred retail WiFi service provider for many national retailers, including Carmax and Planet Fitness.
+We offer enhanced network services, WiFi engineering and installation, as well as U.S. based WiFi support, and we are the preferred retail WiFi service provider for many national retailers, including Planet Fitness.
 To speak with a Retail WiFi specialist, call 1-844-554-3826 or request a site survey.